LavrenchukV/LavrenchukV/README.md

 ## 👋 Hi!
 My name is Valentyna Lavrenchuk! 👋

-🎓 Graduate of the Department of Economic Cybernetics, Taras Shevchenko National University of Kyiv 📊 Experienced in data analysis, econometrics, teaching, and entrepreneurship 🚀 Passionate about connecting economic reasoning with modern data-driven methods
+🎓 Graduate of the Department of Economic Cybernetics, Taras Shevchenko National University of Kyiv

+📊 Experienced in data analysis, econometrics, teaching, and entrepreneurship

+🚀 Passionate about connecting economic reasoning with modern data-driven methods

+🧠 Driven by curiosity to analyze data and extract practical insights

 🔎 Interests
 - 📈 Applied Econometrics